Presidency of George Washington: Farewell Address

 As his second term entered its final year in 1796, Washington was exhausted from years of public service.
 Though he remained in fine mental condition, his physical health had begun to decline.
 He was also bothered by the constant attacks from the Democratic-Republican press, which had escalated after the signing of the Jay Treaty.
 Perhaps most importantly, Washington believed that he had accomplished his major goals as president.
 The nation had a stable economy, a strong grip over its Western territories, and peaceful relations with foreign powers.
 Against the wishes of most Federalists, who hoped that the president would seek re-election, Washington decided early in 1796 that he would retire unless compelled to run by a national emergency.
 He delayed a formal announcement until later in the year, but began drafting his Farewell Address.

-As was the case with his 1783 decision to resign his military commission, Washington's decision to relinquish his political power voluntarily was a momentous decision, as national leaders of that era in the western world rarely gave up their titles voluntarily.
+As was the case with his 1783 decision to resign his military commission, Washington's decision to relinquish his political power voluntarily was momentous, as national leaders of that era in the western world rarely gave up their titles voluntarily.
 In making the announcement and then following through on it, Washington established a precedent for the democratic transfer of executive power.
 His departure from office after two terms set a pattern for subsequent U.S. presidents.

 In 1792, when Washington had considered retiring after one term, he turned to James Madison for help composing a "valedictory address" to the public.
 Now, four years later, he turned to Alexander Hamilton for guidance.
-Over the course of several months, Hamilton and the president collaborated on the form and wording of the address.
+Over several months, Hamilton and the president collaborated on the form and wording of the address.
 One of Hamilton's drafts included pointedly sharp criticism of the newspapers and the press of the day, something subsequently not included in the final, finished letter.
 The final product, wrote Hamilton biographer Marie Hecht, "was a true marriage of minds, the peak of amity and understanding between the two men."
 Most historians believe that while the language is primarily Hamilton's, the ideas are essentially Washington's.
 The address was published on September 19, 1796, in David Claypoole's American Daily Advertiser.
 It was immediately reprinted in newspapers and as a pamphlet throughout the United States.

 Washington makes clear at the outset that he is not running for a third term, and then thanks his fellow citizens for the opportunity to serve as their president.
 He then writes about the preservation of the Union, the core of American nationhood and which, along with the Constitution, binds all Americans together and provides for the popular well-being.
 Concerned about the obstacles and potential hazards that lay ahead for the nation, Washington urges the nation's people to cherish and safeguard their hard-won system of republican government despite their many differences.